zsycfan/keystone/libraries/plugin.md

 * `views` folder, used to render `views/field.twig` in the field UI
 * `layouts` folder, which contains one or more layouts provided by the plugin
+* `libraries/api.php` to define a `TagsApi` class which will respond to API calls from the browser.